 After being targeted by the Southern Poverty Law Center as the "puppeteer" behind what they characterize as a malicious immigration reform movement, John Tanton placed a well-reasoned response on the website of The Social Contract Press.
-This is the first time it has appeared in this journal.
-We feel the essay is a fitting explanation of Tanton's purposes in launching The Social Contract, now concluding its fifteenth year.
+The revised response, adapted from the Summer 2005 issue of The Social Contract, is a fitting explanation of Dr. Tanton's purposes in launching the journal, now concluding its eighteenth year.